Drunk Driving Accident Lawyers in Columbus

 How Do These Accidents Happen?

 Most people cited for OVI do not know they are intoxicated, or how it impacts their driving performance.
 Blood alcohol content is greatly affected by weight, when the driver last ate a meal, fatigue, and other factors.
 It is not affected by alcohol tolerance.
+Even one extra drink at a party can put a driver over the limit.
 So many people do a “spot check” on their sobriety, decide they are fine to drive and get behind the wheel.
 The same is true for drug intake.
 More importantly, they are not aware of how hindered their driving performance becomes.
 They are not paying attention to how they may be swerving, or whether they can react to road conditions like stoplights, pedestrians, roundabouts, weather, and so on.
 They think they are doing fine, until they hit something or someone.